 Section 2.
 Such officers shall hold office for a period of one year and until their successors are elected and qualified.
 AQHYA Officers may be elected to different offices or re-elected to the same office each year with the exception of president.
-An officer must remain eligible for AQHYA membership and remain a member in good standing for the duration of his/her term.
-An officer cannot turn 19 before January I during the term in which they are serving with the exception of immediate past president.
+A youth Officer must be an AQHYA member at time of election and must (I) remain an AQHYA member in good standing for the duration of his/her term or (2) become an AQHA member in good standing for the duration of his/her term if he/she turns 19 during such term.